dickinson-comp378-jm/web/hw/research-paper.md

 paper within the 10-minute time limit.
 Part of the challenge of this assignment is to judiciously choose which material to explain and which to leave out.

+### Schedule of presentations (assigned randomly)

+In class on Thursday 3/31:
+1. Pamela
+1. Han
+1. William
+1. Son
+1. Evan

+In class on Monday 4/4:
+1. Leah and Katie
+1. Leo
+1. Billy
+1. Khanh
+1. Alyssa

+In class on Thursday 4/7:
+1. Sophia
+1. John and Amir